2025 FIRST Tech Challenge (FTC) Qualifier: SW Metro

 🔹 Access the Makerspace

-Our community makerspace in Palmer Lake is open to members of all ages and experience levels.
+Our community makerspace in Palmer Lake is open to members of all ages and experience levels of high school students, college students, adults and seniors.
 Whether you’re tinkering, fabricating, or just exploring your creativity, you’ll find equipment, training, and a supportive network of peers and mentors.

 You can also take part in themed workshops — from Artistic 3D Printing and Mechanical Puzzle Design to Cosplay & Prop Fabrication — to expand your skills and meet others who love to make.